Pierre Salinger

 Pierre Emil George Salinger (June 14, 1925 – October 16, 2004) was an American journalist, author and politician.
-He served as the ninth press secretary for United States presidents John F. Kennedy and Lyndon B. Johnson.
+He served as the ninth White House Press Secretary for United States presidents John F. Kennedy and Lyndon B. Johnson.
 Salinger served as a United States Senator in 1964 and as campaign manager for the 1968 Robert F. Kennedy presidential campaign.

 After leaving politics, Salinger became known for his work as an ABC News correspondent, particularly for his coverage of the 1979-81 Iran Hostage Crisis; the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland; and his claims of a missile being the cause of the explosion of TWA Flight 800 in 1996.

 Early life

 Salinger was born in San Francisco, California.
-His father, Herbert Salinger, was a New York City-born mining engineer, and his mother, Jehanne (née Biétry), was a French-born journalist.
+His father, Herbert Salinger, was a New York City–born mining engineer, and his mother, Jehanne (née Biétry), was a French-born journalist.
 Salinger's mother was Catholic and his father was Jewish.

 His maternal grandfather was Pierre Biétry, a member of the French National Assembly, who became known for his "vigorous" defense of Capt.
 Alfred Dreyfus, who was wrongly convicted of treason in 1894.
 Biétry died in Indochina at the age of 39.

 Salinger was considered a child prodigy in music who played on a grand piano even before he learned to read.
 After his family moved to Canada, his parents discovered his innate talent at the piano and he was enrolled into the Toronto Conservatory of Music, where he was groomed to become a concert pianist.
 He recalled, "Each weekday, a tutor came to the house for three hours of academic instruction, and when she left, I was 'free' to practice the piano for four or five hours."

 He gave his first public concert when he was six and was considered a concert pianist.
 He continued studying piano after they returned to San Francisco and was able play scores by Bach, Debussy, Beethoven and George Gershwin, whom he once met.

 When he was 12, Salinger's mother told him his full-time piano studies were isolating him from society.
 She suggested he spend a year away from piano to engage in other social activities, including sports.
 He did, but never returned to his original goal of becoming a pianist and instead wanted to become a writer or journalist.